Overview

 Maximum Products

-- Truncates results to the specified maximum
+- Caps the total result set to the specified maximum across all pages

 - Limit recommendations to fit specific UI layouts